 You should be able to return to work the next day and resume normal activities within a week.

 Your doctor will likely prescribe a course of antibiotics to reduce your risk of infection.
 They may also prescribe an antifungal cream and a topical pain medication to apply to the anus.
-These creams can help promote healing and decrease pain or sensitivity in the days following the removal.
+These creams can help promote healing and reduce pain or sensitivity in the days following the removal.

-Recovery from an anal skin tag removal procedure is often easy, but it’s important you follow your doctor’s aftercare advice.
+Recovery from an anal skin tag removal procedure is often easy, but it’s important to follow your doctor’s aftercare advice.
 An infection can delay healing, and you may need further treatment to stop the bacteria from spreading.

 After you have an anal skin tag removed, talk with your doctor about strategies for preventing future skin tags.
 Being aware of conditions that can cause anal skin tags can help you avoid them.

 Try these at-home measures to avoid more anal skin tags:

 - Take a laxative or fiber supplement to make stools softer and easier to pass.